railwayapp/docs/src/docs/guides/mongodb.md

 ### Modify the deployment

-Since the deployed container is pulled from the official from the official [MongoDB](https://hub.docker.com/_/mongo) image in Docker Hub, you can modify the deployment based on the [instructions in Docker Hub](https://hub.docker.com/_/mongo).
+Since the deployed container is pulled from the official [MongoDB](https://hub.docker.com/_/mongo) image in Docker Hub, you can modify the deployment based on the [instructions in Docker Hub](https://hub.docker.com/_/mongo).

 ## High Availability MongoDB Replica Set